Logo BET BETTER PRO TERMINAL

 Player props price outcomes like points, rebounds, assists and more.
 On props, small line moves can shift implied probability meaningfully, so bookmaker comparison is especially useful.
 For more, visit NBA player props or the player prop cheat sheet.

-1. Choose the market you care about (moneyline, spread, totals, props).
+1. Choose the market you care about — moneyline, spread, totals, or props.

 2. Check the bookmaker odds and the implied probability.